aspose-slides/Aspose.Slides-API-References/content/cpp/english/aspose.slides/slide/rendertographics/_index.md

 | scaleX | **float** | The scale for rendering the slide (1.0 is 100%) in the x-axis direction. |
 | scaleY | **float** | The scale for rendering the slide (1.0 is 100%) in the y-axis direction. |

+Deprecated
+:   The method will be removed after release of version 24.7.

 ## Slide::RenderToGraphics(System::SharedPtr\<Export::IRenderingOptions\>, System::SharedPtr\<System::Drawing::Graphics\>, System::Drawing::Size) method